-23 Also, access to physical infrastructure have been assessed as an essential input in: Hellenic Petroleum/British Petroleum Hellas SA, HCC 465/VI /2009.
+23 See cases referred to in footnotes 21, 24, 25.
+Also, access to physical infrastructure have been assessed as an essential input in: Hellenic Petroleum/British Petroleum Hellas SA, HCC 465/VI /2009.
 The Hellenic Competition Commission (HCC) imposed a FRAND commitment on Hellenic Petroleum (ELPE) whereby ELPE would grant access to third parties (wholesalers) to its storage facilities/depots in Crete under FRAND terms.
-See also Contribution of Greece to the Roundtable on Remedies in Merger Cases held by the OECD's Competition Committee (Working Party No.3 on Cooperation and Enforcement), June 2011.
+See also Contribution of Greece to the Roundtable on Remedies in Merger Cases held by the OECD's Competition Committee (Working Party No.3 on Co-operation and Enforcement), June 2011.
 DAF COMP(2013)11, 30 July 2012.